HouCoder/asrock-z370m-pro4-hackintosh/README-EN.md

 3. Limit USB 3.0's speed at 480 Mbps.
 4. Need replugging USB devices after reboot/sleep.

-In order to make USB and sleep work properly you need to make a USB patch. macOS 10.14.1 has USB port limit, thus you need an earlier version of macOS, for example macOS 10.13.6.
+To make USB and sleep work properly, you need to make a USB patch. macOS 10.14.1 has USB port limit, thus you need an earlier version of macOS, for example, macOS 10.13.6.

 ⚠️ When I was building this Hackintosh, there was no USB ports limit patch for macOS 10.14.1, thus I had to install an earlier version of macOS.
 If you can find the patch for your macOS on this page - [List of Hackintosh USB Port Limit Patches (10.14 Updated)](https://hackintosher.com/forums/thread/list-of-hackintosh-usb-port-limit-patches-10-14-updated.467/), lucky for you, you just saved a lot of time!